—Dorothea Coe, Port Angeles, Washington

 - In a large skillet, cook meat and onions in oil over medium-high heat until meat is no longer pink and onions are tender.
 Gradually stir in reserved flour mixture.
 Add potatoes and water; bring to a boil.
-Cook and stir for 1-2 minutes or until thickened.
-Reduce heat; simmer, uncovered, for 20 minutes or until potatoes are crisp-tender.
+Cook and stir until thickened, 1-2 minutes.
+Reduce heat; simmer, uncovered, until potatoes are crisp-tender, 20 minutes.

-- Meanwhile, for pastry, in a large bowl, combine flour and salt.
+- Meanwhile, for pastry, combine flour and salt.
 Cut in shortening.
 Gradually add water, tossing with a fork until dough forms a ball.

-- Divide pastry in half so that one ball is slightly larger than the other.
-On a lightly floured surface, roll out larger ball to fit a 10-in. pie plate.
+- Divide pastry in half so one ball is slightly larger than the other.
+On a lightly floured surface, roll out larger ball to fit a 9-in. deep-dish pie plate.
 Transfer pastry to pie plate.
-Trim pastry even with edge of plate.
+Trim even with edge of plate.
 Add filling.
 Roll out remaining pastry to fit top of pie; place over filling.
 Trim, seal and flute edges.
 Cut slits in top.